sakshamgurbhele/100DaysOfCode/README.md

 #### Day 2 of #100DaysOfCode
 I did Arrays today, Dynamic array or array list.
 I didn't did any question today realted to the topic.
 Learned about tags and code writing.

+#### Day 3 of #100DaysOfCode
+I resumed this challenge after a break of around 27 days, lol. anyways I revised Time complexity and Array, I did solve some questions on gfg.
+Did my hands dirty on Android Studio, build my first app yes the "Hello World" xd. and did little of apache cassandar database course on datastax e-learning.